IN PARTNERSHIP WITH THE SLOWLIST

 Carolina de Barros is an ethically sourced jewellery brand inspired by the natural forms of earth and stone, finding beauty in imperfections.
 Each piece is sustainably produced and recycled.

-How can people make the switch to slow fashion brands?
+How can people make the switch to slow fashion?

 Slow fashion takes a bit of a mindset shift.
 You need a bit of patience because there’s no same-day delivery, so it won’t be the impulse buy you’ll make when you’re in a rush.